emanguy/Curse-of-Strahd/Ongoing Quests/P'ome's family dishonor.md

 > And ya holding your trap in place
 >
 > It gets sprung, you fly through the air
+> 'cause that spring was taut as fuck
+> possom

 ## What's happened so far
 * P'ome heard that some magic user on the other side of [[Lake Zarovich]] is casting lightning magic, which matches what he remembers about the person who dishonored his parents